jimbaker/tagstr/docs/pep.rst

 .. code-block:: python

     def greet(*args):
+        """Handle an interpolation thunk."""
         salutation = args[0].strip()
-        # Second arg is a "thunk" named tuple for the interpolation.
+        # Second arg is a "thunk" tuple for the interpolation.
         getvalue = args[1][0]
         recipient = getvalue().upper()
         return f"{salutation} {recipient}!"

     name = "World"
-    greeting = greet"Hello {name}"
+    result = greet"Hello {name:s} nice to meet you"
-    assert greeting == "Hello WORLD!"
+    assert result == "Hello WORLD nice to meet you!"

 The f-string interpolation of ``{name}`` leads to the new machinery in tag
 strings: